 Picture this: You’ve recently built the pool of your dreams, surrounded by beautiful green landscaping.
 But one day you notice that some of your plants are starting to wilt, and you find yourself looking at the nearby water with suspicion.
 Can pool water kill plants?

-The answer is a bit more complicated than a simple yes or no. This guide breaks it down for you, answering whether pool water can be harmful to your greenery and how to protect your plants so that both your pool and yard thrive in harmony.
+The answer is a bit more complicated than a simple yes or no. This guide breaks it down for you, answering whether pool water—often involving thousands of gallons—can be harmful to your greenery and how to protect your plants so that both your pool, lawn, and yard thrive in harmony.

 Can Pool Water Kill Plants?

 The truth is, it depends.
-Some plants are more resistant to pool water than others, but in general, it’s not a good idea to water your plants using pool water or expose them to excessive splashing.
-Pool water, whether treated with chlorine or salt, contains elements that can harm plants over time.
+Some plants are more resistant to chlorinated water from swimming pools than others, but in general, it’s not a good idea to water your plants using pool water or expose them to excessive splashing.
+Chlorinated water, whether treated with chlorine or salt, contains elements that can harm plants, lawns, vegetables, and the broader landscape over time.
+When pool water is drained, especially during summer, it’s important to check chemical levels before reuse to avoid harming your garden.
+Plants drink water from the dirt, and any chemicals present—including chlorine—can be absorbed by roots and other delicate tissues.
+Even if some plants appear fine after occasional exposure, long-term effects can occur, especially as small amounts of pool water accumulate in the soil.

 - Chlorine: This can be harmful to plants if applied directly or through excessive splashing.
+High chlorine levels can damage plants, especially sensitive species and other delicate tissues.
 While the chlorine in pool water is typically diluted enough to minimize damage, there is a greater risk of damage whenever fresh chlorine is added to the pool.
+Some hardy plants may tolerate low levels of chlorine, but caution is advised.

-- Algaecides: These chemicals control algae growth in your pool but can be toxic to plants and soil microbiomes.
+- Algaecides: These chemicals control algae growth in your pool but can be toxic to plants and soil microbiomes, affecting beneficial bacteria and reducing oxygen availability in the dirt.

 - pH Adjusters: Pool water with altered pH levels can disrupt the pH balance in the soil, making it harder for plants to absorb nutrients.